bernie-skipole/indipydriver/docs/source/usage/introduction.rst

     server = IPyServer([driver], host="localhost", port=7624, maxconnections=5)
     asyncio.run(server.asyncrun())

-A connected client can then control all the drivers.
+A connected client, such as indipyclient, can then control all the drivers.

 The IPyServer can also run third party INDI drivers created with other languages or tools, using an add_exdriver method.
 It also has an add_remote method which can be used to add connections to remote servers, creating a tree network of servers.

-Issues
-^^^^^^

-The driver also has a method of comunicating Using stdin/stdout which has required some linux/unix specific commands, and which will probably not work on Windows.
-However using IPyServer should work on Windows, but is untested.